Martina-Culikova/english-for-designers/storytelling.md

 The first generation of people whose footprint will remain after leaving their physical shell in digital form is now present in the world.
 The following becomes the subject of consideration.
 Is there a meeting point between our physical and virtual reality?

 The story takes place at the imaginary interface between the physical and the digital, in the environment of purgatory - purgatory, which, based on Christian tradition, is strongly associated with the transition to the realms of the afterlife, the transition between the material and immaterial world.
 It is said that in the course of seven years our body undergoes a complete renewal of cells.
-The symbol of renewal, of a foundation that endures, is represented by the motive of the egg, which is depicted in the context of the present time.
+The symbol of renewal is represented by the motive of the egg, which is depicted in the context of the present time.
 The depicted clouds of the environment symbolize a virtual iCloud, to signify the eternal repository of our data, our digital cells.
 The main character of the collage is a pregnant being, a being who is not defined by specific features.
 It is an unearthly being who represents the essence of man, the collective consciousness of the whole.
 The figure represents the Hermaphrodite, a being that possess ability to impregnate itself.
 Entity able to regenerate itself over and over again representing a birth of a new type of human being capable of regenerating its physical and digital shell, physical cells and digital data.